amandavsu2018/BATZLibrary/README.md

 7. If option 1 is selected you will be prompted to create a new user:

         1. Enter username(if username already exists it will add a incrementing number)
         2. The password will be Auto generated
         3. The user pin will be Auto generated
         4. You will have the option to create the member status
 		 i.
 Member
 		 ii.
 Associate
         5. Enter the Users first name
         6. Enter the user’s last name
         7. Enter the user's address
         8. Enter the users City
         9. Enter the user's state
         10. Enter the user's phone number.

 8. If option 2 is selected you will be prompted to enter the user's pin

 	      1.You will be asked if the current users name is the user you are looking for
 			  i.
 If no is entered it will re-prompt you to put in the user’s pin. ii.
 If yes is entered it will fetch the users information and display it.

 9. If option 3 is selected you will be prompted to enter the user’s Library card (Aka: user pin)

 	      1. If the pin does not exist, you will be prompted it is not in the database
 	      2. If the pin does exist and the user is locked out, you will be prompted of the user being locked out and to contact a manager
-	      3. If the pin does exist and the user is not locked out, you shall be prompted to enter the ISBN of the book to check out
-	      i.
-If the book is not in the database, you shall be prompted
+	      3. If the pin does exist and the user is not locked out, you shall be prompted to enter the ISBN of the book to check out i.If the book is not in the database, you shall be prompted
 	      4. If the book is there, and you have 10 books checked out, you will be denied the ability to checkout
 	      5. If the book is there and the user has not hit their 10 book limit:
 			    i.
 The book will be checkout
 			    ii.
 Or the book’s inventory is completely checked out and the user can have the option of being on the waiting list for a book.